Joncom/impact-box2d-sugar/README.md

 Setting `true` prevents the entity from physically interacting with other entities or the world. [`.touches`](https://github.com/Joncom/impact-box2d-sugar#touches) still works. [`.check`](https://github.com/Joncom/impact-box2d-sugar#type-checkagainst-check-and-collidewith) and [`.collideWith`](https://github.com/Joncom/impact-box2d-sugar#type-checkagainst-check-and-collidewith) still fire.
 Default is `false`.

 ###### .density ######
-Used during `init`, along with shape and size, to calculate mass.
+Used to calculate mass when creating the entity body.
 Changing this value will change the mass.

 ### Restored Entity Properties ###